 Which verses did you highlight?
-Can we appreciate how these words of faith would awaken the hearts of worshippers as they journeyed to the Temple?
-They would move a person one step closer to the LORD.
+Can we appreciate how these words of faith would awaken the heart of a worshipper as they journeyed to the Temple?
+They would move a person of one step closer to the LORD.
 Read aloud the verses that you highlighted.
 Voice them as a prayer, or even better, put them to a melody and allow them to become your psalm of ascent for the day ahead.